Top of the page

-A sodium test checks how much sodium is in your blood.
-Sodium helps your body keep the right mix of water and minerals.
+A sodium test checks for how much sodium is in the blood.
+Sodium helps the body keep the right mix of water and minerals.

 This test is usually done to check the water and electrolyte balance of the body.